On cover times for 2D lattices: Introduction

 \section{Introduction}

-We consider the random walk on a 2D box $A\subset \mathbb{Z}^2$ and study a fundamental parameter, the cover time $\tau_{\mathrm{cov}}$, which is the first time when the random walk has visited every single vertex in $A$.
+We consider the random walk on a 2D box/torus and study a fundamental parameter, the cover time $\tau_{\mathrm{cov}}$, which is the first time when the random walk has visited every single vertex of the underlying graph.